open-portfolio/AllocData/README.md

 * [FINporter](https://github.com/openalloc/FINporter)  - a library and command-line tool to transform various specialized formats to the standardized schema of AllocData

+* [FlowAllocator](https://flowallocator.app/FlowAllocator/index.html) - portfolio rebalancing tool for macOS

-* [FlowAllocator](https://flowallocator.app) - a new portfolio rebalancing tool for macOS
+* [FlowWorth](https://flowallocator.app/FlowWorth/index.html) - a new portfolio performance and valuation tracking tool for macOS

 ## License